sahib/rmlint/docs/rmlint.1.rst

 * Christopher <sahib> Pahl 2010-2014 (https://github.com/sahib)
 * Daniel <SeeSpotRun> T.   2014-2014 (https://github.com/SeeSpotRun)

-Also see the THANKS file for other people that helped us.
+Also see the  http://rmlint.rtfd.org for other people that helped us.

 If you consider a donation you can use *Flattr* or buy us a beer if we meet: